Webhook

 key in the incoming JSON object.

-Refer to Private Plugins page to get more information:
+Refer to the Private Plugins page to get more information:

-Private PluginsAside from the manifest components common to all plugin types, the following ones are specific to Webhook type plugin:
+Private PluginsAside from the manifest components common to all types of plugin, the following ones are specific to webhook plugins:

-With that in mind, a typical manifest.toml file for a Private Webhook plugin looks like:
+With that in mind, a typical manifest.toml file for a private webhook plugin looks like this: